Thomasssb1/reddit-2-video/README.md

 <b>ffmpeg: [Windows](https://www.gyan.dev/ffmpeg/builds/), [MacOS](https://evermeet.cx/ffmpeg/), [Other](https://ffmpeg.org/download.html)<br>
 dart: [Installation guide](https://dart.dev/get-dart#install) for Windows, Linux and MacOS.<br>
 </b>
-You will also need [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html#getting-started-install-instructions) setup if you plan on using AWS-Polly to generate TTS.
+You will also need [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html#getting-started-install-instructions) setup if you plan on using AWS-Polly to generate TTS, which currently is the only option for TTS generation.

 ### Help
 Use the option `--help` for more help and information.